 - Click Email Server and Sender.

-Note: The SMTP server should be the FQDN or IP address of an outgoing mail server that is accessible from the management network.
-If the DNS server is set, then the SMTP server can be a FQDN, otherwise it needs to be an IP address
+Note: The SMTP server should be the fully qualified domain name (FQDN) or IP address of an outgoing mail server that is accessible from the ExtraHop management network.
+If the DNS server is set, then the SMTP server can be a FQDN, otherwise it needs to be an IP address.

-- The email address for the notification sender.
+Type the email address for the notification sender in the Sender

 - Click Save.